vizhub-core/vizhub-legacy/packages/useCases/createVisualization.md

 ## Postconditions

-A new visualization was created, with the title specified by the user.
+A new visualization was created.

 ## Normal Course of Events

  * A user interface for creating a new visualization appears.
+ * The user is asked whether they want to
+   * start from scratch, or
+   * fork a template.
- * The user specifies the desired title for the visualization.
+ * The user specifies the desired title for the visualization (optional).
  * The user confirms that the visualization should be created.
  * The user is informed that the visualization was created.
  * The user is presented with the visualization editor interface.